krishhshah/AVPrivacy/README.md

 2. Enhance the output of the coarse inpainted image using another encoder-decoder.
     1. This component uses a contextual attention layer to find consist textures to fill the hole.

-Finally, use GANs (GAN loss) to ensure final output is realistic
+Use GANs (GAN loss) to ensure final output is realistic OR Fourier Convolutions to ensure large masking is speedy

 *Pros*: Easy to set up